Lexelius/ASPP_1/ruslan_seifullaev.md

-Hi, I'm from the Division of Signals and Systems.
+Hi!
+I'm from the Division of Signals and Systems!